-- Penalty by Head Judge of AV (proposal from the majority of AV judges): -0.3 for dress hurting/insulting religion, nationality or expressing a political attitude/opinion.
+- Penalty by Head Judge of AV (proposal from the majority of AV judges): -0,3 for dress hurting, insulting or expressing religion or taking a stand politically or expressing hurting people.

 1.6.2.
-Hair and make-up
+Hair and make-up:

 Hair (except short hair) must be tied for the safety of gymnasts.
-Small hair decoration is allowed (maximum size approximately 5x10 cm, height from scalp max 1 cm).
+Small hair decoration (can be a scrunchie around the hair bun) is allowed (maximum size approximately 5x10 cm, height from scalp max 1 cm).
 It is not allowed to use hair dyes that can transfer to the competition area.

 Sportive, moderate and aesthetic make-up is allowed.
-Drawings or other face paintings and stones are not allowed.
+Artificial lashes are allowed.
+Drawings or other face paintings, stones or colored contact lenses are not allowed.
 Theatrical make-up is not allowed.

-- Penalty by Head Judge of AV (proposal from the majority of AV judges): -0.1 for one gymnast and -0.2 for two or more gymnasts for dress or hair or make-up not conforming to the regulations. - Penalty by Head Judge of AV (proposal from the majority of AV judges): -0.1 for each lost item (hair decoration, toe shoes etc.) and -0.2 for each color spot on the competition area caused by hair dye.
+- Penalty by Head Judge of AV (proposal from the majority of AV judges): -0,1 for one gymnast and -0,2 for two or more gymnasts for dress or hair or make-up not conforming to the regulations. - Penalty by Head Judge of AV (proposal from the majority of AV judges): -0,1 for each lost item (hair decoration, toe shoes etc.) and -0,2 for each color spot on the competition area caused by hair dye.